towersvault/shinpokered/README.md

   - Press the Select button
   - The enemy pokemon will play its cry if registered as owned
 - Added ability to forfeit trainer battles by selecting RUN in battle
+- The bag now supports an additional item list for an extra 20 slots of space
+  - Press START on the bag menu to hot-swap the item list that populates the active bag
+    - Also works in battle
+	- Also works when depositing items in the PC
+  - Only the active bag's item list is recognized by the game's systems
+    - For example, you cannot enter the Cinnabar Gym if the Secret Key is not in the active bag
+	- Same for Stadium compatibility, detecting only the bag list that was active when last saved

 #Graphics